rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  Wow.
 *  So even in this moment where the opposition may have been galvanized to some degree in
 *  the lead-up to Election Day, we're still reminded of the hold that Putin has on Russia.
-*  So, Valerie, to answer the question you started with, you know, how has Putin managed to keep
+*  So Valerie, to answer the question you started with, you know, how has Putin managed to keep
 *  such a tight grip on things, repression is still central to how he's doing that.
 *  But he's also worked extremely hard to keep people happy, right?
 *  In malls, with their iPhones, keeping the economy going and also paying out those bonuses
 *  to soldiers' families in these very poor areas.
 *  And at this moment, heading into his re-election, that's all basically working.
+*  That's true, Sabrina.
-*  That's true, Sabrina, but these are a lot of plates he's spinning, you know, trying
+*  But these are a lot of plates he's spinning, you know, trying to keep the economy afloat
-*  to keep the economy afloat while paying huge salaries to military personnel and, you know,
+*  while paying huge salaries to military personnel and, you know, revamping the entire military
-*  revamping the entire military industry.
+*  industry.
 *  The Kremlin has dipped into reserves to make these financial payments.
 *  The economy has changed so much and no one knows how it will be affected in the long
 *  run.
 *  The oil price could change.
 *  And on top of that, the kernel of dissent remains despite this inertia of repression.
-*  Interesting.
 *  So, you know, he's of course very much in control, but it's tenuous, right?
-*  I mean, for it to work, Putin really needs to keep his eyes on all of these areas at once.
+*  I mean, for it to work, Putin really needs to keep his eyes on all of these areas at
+*  once.
 *  Absolutely, Sabrina.
 *  I mean, it's a precarious balance.
-*  And, you know, traveling across this vast country, I've seen the tremendous power and
+*  And you know, traveling across this vast country, I've seen the tremendous power and reach of
-*  reach of Putin, even if these elections are not legitimate.
+*  Putin, even if these elections are not legitimate, he's still on the cusp of becoming one of
-*  He's still on the cusp of becoming one of the longest serving leaders in Russia's history.
+*  the longest serving leaders in Russia's history.
 *  And that is a testament to his tremendous staying power.
 *  But you also do see the cracks and the tension here.
-*  And so the question is whether these cracks begin to widen or whether Putin will prevail,
+*  And so the question is whether these cracks begin to widen or whether Putin will prevail
-*  as he has, over yet another tumultuous period in Russia's history.
+*  as he has over yet another tumultuous period in Russia's history.
 *  Valerie, thank you.
 *  Thank you, Sabrina.
 *  Alexei Navalny's widow, Yulia Navalnaya, has called on Russians who oppose Putin to